Skaruts/roguelikedev-rl-tutorial-2019/README.md

 # Roguelikedev rl tutorial 2019

-This is the project at is was after I completed part 1 of the tutorial.
+This is the project at the time after I completed part 1 of the tutorial.